AXErunners/axe-gitian/README.md

 After the build successfully completes, `gsign` will be called.
 Commit and push your signatures (both the .assert and .assert.sig files) to the [AXErunners/gitian.sigs](https://github.com/AXErunners/gitian.sigs) repository, or if that's not possible then create a pull request.

 Signatures can be verified by running `gitian-build.sh --verify`, but set `build=false` in the script to skip building.
 Run a `git pull` beforehand on `gitian.sigs` so you have the latest.
-The provisioning includes a task which imports Axe developer public keys to the Vagrant user's keyring and sets them to ultimately trusted, but they can also be found at `contrib/gitian-downloader` within the Axe source repository.
+The provisioning includes a task which imports AXE developer public keys to the Vagrant user's keyring and sets them to ultimately trusted, but they can also be found at `contrib/gitian-downloader` within the AXE source repository.

 Working with GPG and SSH
 --------------------------